 - Business, agriculture, and financial

 The Bank analyzes development issues in depth, including the annual World Development Report.
-Its research reports examine global trends in trade, financial flows, and commodity prices.
-It explains their impacts on developing countries.
+Its research reports examine global trends in trade, financial flows, and commodity prices, along with their impact on developing countries.
 The Bank also publishes the World Development Indicators and Global Development Finance.
 It provides the Little Data Book, Little Green Data Book, and The World Bank Atlas.

 World Bank lending became controversial.
 Many countries used their loans to prevent a sovereign debt default.
-Their debt was often a result of overspending and extensive borrowing.
-Even with the World Bank’s help, many countries devalued their currencies.
-That caused hyperinflation.
+That debt was often a result of overspending and extensive borrowing.
+Even with the World Bank’s help, many countries devalued their currencies, which caused hyperinflation.

 To combat this, the Bank required austerity measures.
-The country had to agree to cut back on spending and support its currency.
+Borrowing countries had to agree to cut back on spending and support their currency.
 Unfortunately, this usually caused a recession, making it difficult to repay the Bank's loans.